niplav/site/considerations_on_cryonics.md

 even families to move to other places, but those people seem to be the exception rather than the norm.
-However, people nearly always move on with their life, even as they get divorced, get estranged from their friends or see their children less regularly – they don't seem to prefer death to continuing their lives without specific people.
+However, people nearly always move on with their life, even as they get divorced, get estranged from their friends or see their children less regularly—they don't seem to prefer death to continuing their lives without specific people.
 This consideration doesn't seem to be a [true rejection](https://www.lesswrong.com/rationality/is-that-your-true-rejection).